mrsharpoblunto/block-explorer/README.md

 # Rover-hack
 An experimental game using WebGL and procedural terrain generation.
 Go [here](https://www.sharpoblunto.com/projects/block-explorer/) to see a live demo.
+Move around using the arrow keys and use space for a speed boost - try and catch as many blue & red cubes as you can.

 ### Building